Call Today: 407-540-1551

 Penalties for Lewd or Lascivious Conduct

-The penalties for Lewd or Lascivious Conduct depend on whether the offender was over or under the age of 18 when the Lewd and Lascivious Conduct occurred.
+The penalties for Lewd or Lascivious Conduct depend on whether the offender was a minor or an adult when the Lewd and Lascivious Conduct was committed.

 Mitigating Circumstances